 It’s important to note that contempt is different from anger.
 It is possible to be angry with someone while still loving and respecting that person.
 Anger is passionate emotion, while contempt is cold.

 When we feel contempt, we roll our eyes, sneer, and walk away.
-We may stop feeling angry or fighting all together, because contempt teaches us that the people we love are no longer worth it.
+We may stop feeling angry or fighting all together, because contempt teaches us that the people we love are no longer worth it and so we simply lose words to express our love.

 In 2 Samuel 6, we can almost feel Michal’s reaction to David as he returned home to bless his household.
 “Michal daughter of Saul came out to meet him and said, ‘How the king of Israel has distinguished himself today, disrobing in the sight of the slave girls of his servants as any vulgar fellow would!’”